 This summer, we were thrilled to learn we were expecting a little sibling for Josie!
 At our first trimester ultrasound screen some abnormalities led us to do to further testing.
 In September, 14 weeks into our pregnancy, Gracie was diagnosed with a rare, life-threatening birth defect called a congenital diaphragmatic hernia (CDH).
 Ultrasound showed a hole in Gracie’s diaphragm.
-This hole has allowed her abdominal organs to push up into her chest cavity.
+This hole allowed her abdominal organs to push up into her chest cavity.
 With additional organs in the thorax, Gracie's chest has not had room for adequate lung growth.

 Gracie is a resilient and brave fighter who has endured and overcome many obstacles.
 Grace was put on ECMO life support four hours after she was born.
 ECMO is a heart and lung bypass system that allows blood to be oxygenated outside the body by machine.
 One week after her birth her diaphragmatic hernia was surgically repaired and Gracie came off ECMO two days later.
 Gracie continued to make wonderful progress tolerating tube feedings, having her breathing tube removed, and loving snuggle time.

 Just before Gracie turned one month old she had an unexplained setback and had to have a breathing tube reinserted.
 Gracie continued to have multiple setbacks including a pneumothorax, pleural effusion, and pneumonia, and was unable to wean down or off mechanical ventilation life support and was very ill.
 Her doctors determined the patch repairing her diaphragm had broken loose and was allowing her intestines to push up on her lungs causing respiratory distress.

 On May 7, her two month birthday, Gracie had a second surgery to repair her patch.
 She also had a G-tube feeding tube and a Broviac central line inserted.
 Gracie handled the surgery like a champ and is slowly improving everyday.
-Our brave girl has also overcome a pleural effusion, ET tube and PICC line changes, pneumonia, multiple pneumothoraxes, and pulmonary hypertension.
+Our brave girl has also overcome a pleural effusion, multiple ET tube and PICC line changes, pneumonia, multiple pneumothoraxes, and pulmonary hypertension.

 Each day with Gracie is a blessing.
 We are taking one day at a time, while never forgetting where we’ve come from and all we’ve already overcome, and always remembering where we are going: home to Josie and Gracie’s house!